posted August 16, 2023

 - The type of charcoal you buy can have an impact on the final product.
 Decide what type of charcoal you want to use prior to heading to the store.
 Lump charcoal burns quicker, but it can get hotter than briquettes.
 Briquettes will give you a more even temperature, but they don’t burn as hot as lump charcoal.
 You are welcome to use either once, but my personal preference is briquettes for grilling steak.

-- Charcoal will give you a different flavor in your steak vs. cooking on a gas grill.
+- Charcoal will give you a different flavor to your steak vs. cooking on a gas grill.
 The charcoal adds a different flavor than propane because the fat dripping down on the coals releases bursts of steam and smoke.
 I often prefer the flavor of charcoal-grilled meat, but this will definitely be a personal preference.

 How Long to Grill Steak